John David Norman: Dallas: Odyssey Foundation

 On August 13, 1973, the Dallas Police Department received a memo from the FBI stating that they had talked to a 21-year-old named Charles Brisendine, who contacted the agency on the advice of Rob Shivers, the Dallas correspondent of the gay magazine The Advocate.
 Brisendine told agents that he had been invited to Dallas as a "fellow" by a "sponsor" of an organization called the Odyssey Foundation.

-Presenting itself as a support group for homosexual men, the Odyssey Foundation approached and groomed male youths at bus stations.
+Presenting itself as a support group for gay men, the Odyssey Foundation approached and groomed male youths at bus stations.
 These boys and young men (referred to as "fellows") were photographed for the organization's booklets and trafficked to clients (referred to as "sponsors") who paid for their "company".
 The "fellows" were trafficked across the country, staying with "sponsors" for one to three days on average before traveling to the next "sponsor".
 Upon arriving in Dallas, Brisendine discovered that his "sponsor" was Norman, with whom he had a one-night stand at Norman's apartment.
 However, Brisendine gradually realized that Norman was illicitly preying upon young men for procurement into prostitution.
 When he looked through Norman's files, Brisendine found that several of the other "fellows" were listed as missing persons and had the word "kill" stamped on their files.

 Brisendine suspected that Norman was connected to the recently uncovered serial murders committed by Dean Corll in Houston.
 Norman allegedly became agitated when the murders were mentioned over the phone.
 While Shivers and the FBI both believed that the "kill" files were meant to be disposed of as trash, Dallas police raided Norman's apartment at 3716 Cole Avenue due to the possible connection to the Corll case.
 Booklets were seized containing the photographs and contact information of teenage boys and young men, as well as 30,000 index cards listing between 50,000 and 100,000 clients located in thirty-five U.S. states.

 Lt.
 Harold Hancock of the Dallas police told the Chicago Tribune in May 1977 that prominent public figures and federal employees were among the names found in Norman's client list.
 Investigators sent the index cards to the U.S. State Department, a fact confirmed by State Department Counselor Matthew Nimetz.
 Nimetz stated that the State Department destroyed the index cards after determining them to be "not relevant to any fraud case concerning a passport".
 Norman was charged with possessing marijuana, conspiracy to commit sodomy, and contributing to the delinquency of a juvenile; he was released on bail.